-Early Dismissal Procedures
+Early Dismissal or Change of Dismissal Procedures

-Each time a student leaves school, they are missing vital teaching and learning time.
+Each time a student leaves school, he/she is missing vital teaching and learning time.
 All early dismissals will accumulate toward the 65-hour threshold.
 If it is necessary for a child to leave school early:

 A verifiable note from the parent/guardian must be delivered to the main office on the day the student is to be dismissed early.
-Parents/guardians must sign out their student in the main office.
+E-mailed 'notes' are acceptable; however, please be sure to include the secretaries in addition to your student's homeroom teacher on the email.
+Parents/guardians must sign out their student in the main office, which requires photo identification.
+Any changes made must be communicated by 1:00 at the latest on the day the change is to occur.